Abbey Line: Infrastructure

 The line is single track and is electrified at 25 kV AC using overhead line equipment.
 It has a loading gauge of W6 and a maximum line speed of 50 mph.

 Rolling stock

 The service is operated using electric multiple units.
-London Northwestern Railway runs services with a single Class 319 train, which was acquired in September 2016 by London Midland as part of a set of trains from Thameslink to replace Class 321 units.
-The Class 321s were in turn were acquired by Abellio ScotRail to operate on Glasgow's suburban rail network.
+Services were previously operated using Class 313 units, at times substituted by a Class 150 diesel multiple unit (more commonly in the past).
+For several years, London Northwestern Railway ran services with a single Class 319 train, which was acquired in September 2015 by London Midland as part of a set of trains from Thameslink to replace Class 321 units (which had in turn been acquired by Abellio ScotRail to operate on Glasgow's suburban rail network).
+In May 2021, the Class 319 was replaced by a single Class 350 unit.

-In addition to Class 321 trains, services on the Abbey Line had previously been operated using Class 313 units.
-Rarely (and more commonly in the past) a Class 150 diesel multiple unit has been substituted.

-In May 2021, the Class 319 was replaced by a single unit Class 350 to run on the line.

 Signalling

 Signalling is under One Train Working (without Train staff) rules, where only one train is allowed on the line at a time.
 Trains can be moved into Watford Junction yard by a manual ground frame there.
 On 28 October 2005 its incorrect operation caused an incident with a train not in passenger service.

 There is an automatic level crossing outside Watford North.
 This is operated by a manual plunger for trains heading towards St Albans, and by a treadle towards Watford Junction.